IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 ## IETF Executive Director and Staff Responsibilities {#staff-responsibilities}

 The LLC shall be led by an IETF Executive Director chosen by the Board.
 The IETF Executive Director will be responsible for managing the day-to-day operations of the LLC, including hiring staff to perform various operational functions.
 The IETF Executive Director and any staff may be employees or independent contractors.
+(Note: The is the Executive Director of the IETF LLC, not the "IETF Executive Director" mentioned in some older documents (e.g., {{RFC2026}}).)

 Allowing for the division of responsibilities among multiple staff members and contractors should hopefully address some of the concerns raised in Section 3.2 (Lack of Resources) and Section 3.4 (Funding/Operating Model Mismatch and Rising Costs) of {{?I-D.haberman-iasa20dt-recs}}.